JoshData/opengovdata.io/2014/transparency-participation-collaboration.md

 ### Collaboration

-The benefit of applying technology to participating and collaboration is in making government smarter, policy better, and citizens motivated, according to Noveck.[^17] But the flagship project for the collaboration component of the Directive never came to be.
+The benefit of applying technology to participation and collaboration is in making government smarter, policy better, and citizens motivated, according to Noveck.[^17] But the flagship project for the collaboration component of the Directive never came to be.

 Initially planned as <span>ExpertNet</span>, it was a program or process to connect experts in the public with public servants, similar to Noveck’s Peer-to-Patent.
 The White House canned the project without any part completed in 2013.[^18] Noveck later tweeted me, “Expernet was process not application.
 Software exists.
 Hard part is getting people to ask questions,”[^19] meaning ExpertNet was a project about transforming government culture, not in developing new technology or launching a new product.
 This is true of *all* aspects of open government.
 The cultural change is always the hardest.